Science Education Series

 UC MSCs are collected from the umbilical cord, specifically from a gelatinous substance called Wharton's jelly.
 The umbilical cord is normally discarded after birth.
 With informed consent from the donor, a small segment of the cord is gently processed in a lab to isolate these cells.

-Because the donor is a newborn, these cells are sometimes called "perinatal" stem cells.
-They are considered younger and more primitive than adult stem cells from bone marrow, which may contribute to their high proliferation capacity.
+Because the donor is a newborn, these cells are called "perinatal" stem cells.
+Research indicates they are younger and more primitive than adult stem cells from bone marrow, which contributes to their high proliferation capacity.

 Umbilical cord: source of UC MSCs